-Hike with a ranger back this summer
+Hike with a Ranger returns this summer

 While having someone say “take a hike,” might seem dismissive, in the case of Lake Tahoe’s Hike with a Ranger program it could well be educational.